-In 1954, Johnny enrolled at San Francisco State College with the intention of being an English and Physical Education teacher.
-While there, Johnny set a high jump record of 6”-5 1/2’.
-This is still on the College’s Top 15 list and was only two inches short of the Olympic record of the time.
-Just as when he was in high school, Johnny’s name was frequently mentioned in the sports sections of the Northern California newspapers.
-He was often referred to as “the best all-around athlete to come out of the San Francisco Bay Area”.
+In 1954, Johnny enrolled at San Francisco State College (now called San Francisco State University) with the intention of being an English and Physical Education teacher.
+While there, Johnny set a high jump record of 6-5 1/2.
+This is still one the Colleges top jump heights and was only two inches short of the Olympic record of the time.
+Just as when he was in high school, Johnnys name was frequently mentioned in the sports sections of the Northern California newspapers.
+In fact he & future NBA star Bill Russell were featured in a 1954 sports section article of the San Francisco Chronicle demonstrating their high jumping skills (Russell #1 & Johnny #2 in the City of San Francisco at that time).
+During one meet at the University of Nevada Johnny beat Russells highest jump attempt that day.
+He was often referred to as the best all-around athlete to come out of the San Francisco Bay Area.

 Avakian left for New York after telling Johnny that he would eventually send for him.
 Johnny continued his studies at San Francisco State and gained additional fame as a high jumper.
 In early 1956, Johnny was asked to attend the trials for the 1956 Olympic teams that would travel to Melbourne, Australia that summer.
 At the same time, Columbia Records requested that Johnny come to New York to start arrangements for his first recording session.
 Clem helped his son decide that his future and best interests were with the recording company.
 So, Johnny gave up his chance to become a member of the USA Olympic Team.
 He went to New York to record his first album in March of 1956.